 - Lack of database tuning for an auto-commit OLTP workload

 - Network bottlenecks preventing high speed communication between the Senzing API and the database

 - Latency between the database server and non-direct attached storage subsystems

-The G2Loader utility sets a couple of pragmas suited to the Senzing workload.
-If your database is small and you have RAM to spare you could look at using tmpfs to improve performance.
+The Senzing engine automatically sets a couple of SQLite pragmas suited to the Senzing workload.
+If your database is small and you have RAM to spare you could consider using tmpfs to improve performance.
 See the Disk Performance article.

 innodb_flush_log_at_trx_commit = 0